 - Paramedicine: Some hybrid online lecture courses as possible and some face-to-face classes with no more than 25 in a group.
 Students and instructors will wear masks and gloves when on-campus for lab classes that cannot be moved online.

 - Nursing (ADN): The Nursing theory classes will be delivered as a flipped classroom, and lectures will be available online to allow for asynchronous learning while maintaining consistency for all students.
-Once a week on Thursday, students will meet face-to-face for small group activities, group discussion, and questions.
-Each class will be divided into two groups for the scheduled on-campus classes.
-Clinicals during the first half of fall semester will be split.
-Each week, students will attend an online clinical simulation day and an on-site clinical education day with face-to-face instruction.
-While on-site, students will be divided to allow for social distancing.
+Once a week on Thursdays, students will meet face-to-face or via Zoom for group activities, group discussion, and questions.
+Students will be divided into two groups to allow for social distancing when face to face for the scheduled on-campus classes.
+Clinicals will be a combination of face to face simulation and hospital/clinic rotations which may include online clinical as needed.
+Students will be divided appropriately for social distancing

-The manufacturing, construction, and transportation programs will return to campus this fall with a mix of face-to-face and online courses.
-If you’re also taking general classes such as English or mathematics, those courses might be offered in any format.
+The manufacturing, construction, and transportation programs have a mix of face-to-face and online courses.
+If you’re also taking general classes such as English or mathematics, those courses might be offered in an online format.
 Be sure to check your schedule for your classes.

 The best thing to do is make sure to check the Delivery Method when you are registering for class.